felixarntz/dotfiles/README.md

 ## Some highlights

 * Sets up VVV with some custom sites for things like plugin development
-* Sets up Z shell with a modified version of Cobalt theme that supports both Git and SVN
+* Sets up Z shell that supports both Git and SVN
 * Sets up some commands for common functionality
 * Configures Mac OS defaults